Mark McBride

 I’m looking forward to see what Hardkernel releases next in this form factor.

-ODROID H4 Ultra sitting on a shelf above its 4 HDDs
+ODROID H4 Ultra sitting on a shelf beside its 4 HDDs

 This system is really great.
 One tiny board that can run Linux or FreeBSD.
 I have it running DietPi (Debian) as the Linux support for the 24-pin GPIO is better.
 I use this system as a BMC alternative.
 It gives me serial console access to the other systems nearby, and it is wired to power relays which allow me to perform the equivalent of a physical button press on the nearby systems (i.e., I can do a hard reboot remotely if necessary).
 This tiny thing runs around 1 Watt, 2 max.